nicolo-tellini/LICO/README.md

 1) [cron](https://www.digitalocean.com/community/tutorials/how-to-use-cron-to-automate-tasks-ubuntu-1804): a job scheduler;
 2) [telegram-send](https://pypi.org/project/telegram-send/): a command-line tool to send messages over Telegram to your account.

-While **cron** schedules the frequency at which you want to monitor your links status, **telegram-send** sends you a report of the status of your links.
+While **cron** schedules the frequency at which you want to monitor your link status, **telegram-send** notifies you with a multi-message report.

 # What you need